volkerdobler/insertnums/README.md

 55
 ```

-But *not only numbers* can be included.
+But _not only numbers_ can be included with this extension.
 The extension is flexible and is able to **handle Ascii chars**, so same selection as above but with `CTRL ALT DOT a RETURN`

 ```
 a